neharana404/python-flask-sqlite-main/README.md

 ## Overview

-This Flask app,serves as a Rules Engine Service utilizing SQLite3 to perform Create, Read, Update, and Delete (CRUD) operations.
+This Flask app, serves as a Rules Engine Service utilizing SQLite3 to perform Create, Read, Update, and Delete (CRUD) operations.
 The service allows users to define and manipulate rules, which consist of conditions that, when met, trigger defined actions.

 ## Features